kjprice/knock-coding-challenge/README.md

 ### Transformation Function
 A [function](src/helpers/normalize-data/normalize-property.js) is created to normalize any incoming mls data to a format that our API accepts.
 [Tests](test/normalize-home-record.js) have been created.

+I have also created a [little server](src/server.js) that will serve as the pretend CRM endpoint.